laudarch/dockerimages/metasploit/README.md

 # Metasploit Framework

-Docker image for the latest version on Rapid7 metasploit framework.
+Docker image for the latest version of the Rapid7 metasploit framework.

   - metasploit from github master branch
   - nmap from github master branch (copy from SVN)